AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 When a user interacts in any of these ways with an element on our website, an event is triggered.
 Events provide ways for the elements and components on our websites to tell us that something important just happened.

-In AMP, we can choose which events are important to us and "handle" them by using the `on` property with HTML tags and AMP components to indicate a desire to react to an interaction.
+In ABC, we can choose which events are important to us and "handle" them by using the `on` property with HTML tags and ABC components to indicate a desire to react to an interaction.
 When a user performs an action like the ones we described above, an "event" is triggered on the affected component.
 In response to that event, the "action" specified in the `on` property will execute.

 For example, imagine a button that makes a message disappear from the screen.
-In AMP, when the user clicks the button, the `tap` event is fired.
+In ABC, when the user clicks the button, the `tap` event is fired.
 If that event is included in the `on` attribute for that button, the event handler runs, which hides a warning message.

 This sequence of events could be implemented in classic HTML like this: